Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 • All tests pass

-• Sensitive information excluded (.env, secret keys, etc.)
+• Sensitive files excluded (.env, secret keys, etc.)

-1. Project Setup: Dependencies, profile separation, Docker Compose
+1. Project setup: dependencies, profile split, Docker Compose

 5. Product API: CRUD, image upload

-6. Integration Testing: Full flow testing from the api module
+6. Integration tests: end-to-end flow exercised from api

 @Lock(LockModeType.PESSIMISTIC_WRITE)